openvnf/cgw/README.md

 When attempting to push duplicate files they will be removed from the source path but not overwritten/modified on the destination if [MD5/SHA](https://github.com/ncw/rclone#features) checksums and file-name are the same on both ends.
-Be aware this can cause data loss, if you were happen to lose the destination.
+Be aware this can cause data loss, if you were happen to lose access to the data at destination.
 Consider testing first using `--dry-run` flag first.

 ### Router Advertisement Daemon
 To enable router advertisement of IPv6 routing CGWs, enable the daemon as follows: